 Then there’s the famous last scene at the airport where Rick makes a very poetic speech, curiously devoid of emotion and at a rapid clip making it sound rehearsed.
 As heroic a gesture as his act is meant to be, the actor's delivery, along with what we actually saw in Paris, sucks the life-blood out of the moment surer than a starving vampire.
 After Ilsa and her husband leave, Rick, after having pulled a gun on Captain Renault, does so again on Major Strasser (played by Conrad Veidt as your typical cardboard cinematic Nazi) before fatally shooting him.
 The final moments include more iconic words*** are spoken by Rick to Captain Renault further suggesting an oddly apathetic response to losing Ilsa for a second time.
 Besides, considering what we've previously observed between these former adversaries (Rick and Louis), they seem out of character and don’t hold much weight either.

 The narrative's episodic effect is probably due to the numerous writers and revisions which occurred well into its production.
-This is partly offset, however, by an array of consummate performances especially from Bergman, the dynamic Curtiz direction, patriotic fervor,**** nostalgic ‘suspension of time’ moments especially those with Dooley Wilson as Sam, extraordinary photography and rousing music.
+This is partly offset, however, by an array of consummate performances especially from Bergman, the dynamic Curtiz direction, patriotic fervour,**** nostalgic ‘suspension of time’ moments especially those with Dooley Wilson as Sam, extraordinary photography and rousing music.
 Casablanca is brilliantly polished to a reflective shine but in that reflection do we really see as much as promised?
 I’ll let you answer that.

 * Bergman notably asked during filming which character she was supposed to be in love with, an indication her part was underwritten.